 We looked at how global biomass is distributed between taxonomic kingdoms here.
 How is it distributed between environments?

-The visualization below provides a snapshot of how life spans across the planet’s environments.
+The visualization here provides a snapshot of how life spans across the planet’s environments.
 This summary is based on the findings of research by Bar-On, Phillips & Milo published in the Proceedings of the National Academy of Sciences (PNAS).1

 There are three high-level habitat environments: land, marine, and deep subsurface environments.
-Deep subsurface environments can be terrestrial or below the ocean floor, but represent habitats deep below the surface – extending from around 50 metres to thousands of metres below the surface.2 The visualization on the left shows a global summary by biomass.
-The bar charts on the right show the breakdown by taxonomic kingdom.
+Deep subsurface environments can be terrestrial or below the ocean floor, but represent habitats deep below the surface – extending from around 50 metres to thousands of metres below the surface.2

 Most of life exists on land — 86% of biomass.
 This is because almost all plant life – mostly trees – is terrestrial.
 The authors estimate that marine plants, for example seaweed, make up less than 1 billion tonnes of carbon.
 This is less than 0.2% of total plant biomass.3 Most bacteria and archaea exists in the deep subsurface, meaning 13 percent of global biomass thrives in this environment.